Breath: Breathing Advice From an Expert

 Photo Credit: Julie Floersch

-In his new book Breath, veteran journalist James Nestor explains the fundamental importance of how we breathe and why “the conclusion was always the same.
+In his book Breath, veteran journalist James Nestor explains the fundamental importance of how we breathe and why “the conclusion was always the same.
 When it comes to breathing, less almost always equals more.”

 While researching his book Deep: Freediving, Renegade Science, and What the Ocean Tells Us about Ourselves, journalist James Nestor dove deep into the science of breathing, its affect on our health, and how to harness this basic need to the body to optimize our physiology.